-Can playing virtual reality games be a way to work out?
-The VR Institute of Health and Exercise partnered with San Francisco State University in a groundbreaking study to prove it is, claiming VR can be a source of “strenuous exercise.”
+Are virtual reality video games a good way to work out?
+San Francisco State University teamed up with a new VR health organization in a first-of-its-kind study, finding the games could be a source of “strenuous exercise.”

-A website launched today by the new VR Institute of Health and Exercise ranks VR games’ fitness potential by comparing them to exercises like running and biking.
-It comes as no surprise VR games can give you a workout—especially at room-scale—when you consider the boxing sim Knockout League or the running game Sprint Vector.
+A website launched today by the new VR Institute of Health and Exercise ranks the fitness potential of VR video games by comparing them to exercises like running and biking.
+It comes as no surprise VR games can give you a workout when you consider the boxing game Knockout League or the competitive running game Sprint Vector.

-The rankings are based on research by SF State’s Kinesiology Department, who measured and converted the oxygen consumption of 40 HTC Vive gamers to metabolic equivalent scores (METs) to determine average intensity and calorie burn, researchers professor Marialice Kern and graduate student Dulce Gomez told VRScout in an email.
+SF State’s Kinesiology Department measured and converted the oxygen consumption of 40 HTC Vive gamers to metabolic equivalent scores (METs) to determine average intensity and calorie burn, researchers professor Marialice Kern and graduate student Dulce Gomez told VRScout.

-They then calculated the max observed METs for each game and compared them to known METS for exercises, like jogging and walking, to show the games’ most similar physical activity.
-Initial research came from three games: Audioshield, Thrill of the Fight and Holopoint.
+The researchers calculated the max observed METs for each game and compared them to known METS for exercises, such as jogging and walking.
+Three games served as the initial research subjects: Audioshield, Thrill of the Fight and Holopoint.

 “We found the games, depending upon which game you were actually looking at, to be anywhere from mild exercise to strenuous exercise,” said Kern in an SF State YouTube video.

-The website uses a slightly different methodology for its rankings, however.
-Ratings don’t list the average amount of calories burned while playing, but instead the highest possible rate of calorie burn observed in participants.
+The VR Institute of Health and Fitness website uses a slightly different methodology for its rankings.
+Ratings don’t list the average amount of calories burned while playing, but instead the highest possible rate of calorie burn seen in participants.

-Aaron Stanton, the founder of the institute and an avid gamer, told VRScout in a phone interview he’s pondered the gap between exercise and gaming for years.
+Aaron Stanton, the founder of the institute and an avid gamer, says he’s pondered the gap between exercise and gaming for years.

-“For 20 years, we have been teaching people that video games and exercise, or a healthy lifestyle, are opposites,” Stanton said.
+“For 20 years, we have been teaching people that video games and exercise, or a healthy lifestyle, are opposites,” Stanton told VRScout.

 But the new rating system reveals VR gaming and exercise are more compatible than many might think.

 A lightbulb moment came when Stanton noticed he felt “winded” after playing Audioshield, a Guitar Hero-like game for the HTC Vive where you swing your hands to “block beats.”
-Audioshield players have burned more than 150 million calories in the game since 2016 alone, according to the VR Institute of Health and Fitness.
+Audioshield players have burned more than 150 million calories in the game since 2016 alone, according to the institute’s research.

-When asked if the VR Health and Exercise Institute may offer a fitness certification for games, Stanton said it was a possibility but they “haven’t formulated that yet.”
+When asked if the institute would offer a fitness certification for games, Stanton said it was a possibility but they “haven’t formulated that yet.”

 “I think we are in an interesting position since we’ve been running test subjects for several months now through metabolic testing and VR,” Stanton said.
 “We have a lot of information about what types of things in games lead to good exercise.”